Disco Afrika: A Malagasy Story

-Disco Afrika: A Malagasy Story (Malagasy: Disco Afrika: une histoire malgache) is a 2023 Malagasy-language drama film directed by Luck Razanajaona.
+Disco Afrika: A Malagasy Story (Malagasy: Disco Afrika: tantara malagasy) is a 2023 Malagasy-language drama film directed by Luck Razanajaona.
 He is also co-writer along with François Hébert, Marcelo Novais Teles and Ludovic Randriamanantsoa.
 It stars Parista Sambo, Laurette Ramasinjanahary, Joe Lerova and Drwina Razafimahaleo.

 The film had its world premiere at the Marrakech International Film Festival on 30 November 2023.
 It also screened at the Generation section of the 74th Berlin International Film Festival on 19 February 2024, where it received an honorable mention from association of German Art House Cinemas jury.

-In October 2025, it was selected as Madagascar's first-ever entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as Madagascar's first-ever entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 Twenty-year-old Kwame struggles to make a living in the clandestine sapphire mines and, prompted by an unexpected turn of events returns to his hometown.
 As he reunites with his mother and old friends, he finds himself confronted with the rampant corruption plaguing his country.
 Now, he will have to choose between easy money and loyalty—between individualism and political awakening.